pri5m/Learning-log/databases/session_10.md

 WHERE m.moduleCode = SpecificModuleCode -- this SQL query references the input parameter GROUP BY m.moduleCode;

-SELECT MIN(a.finalMark) INTO LowestMark
+// INTO puts the output of this query into the defined OUT parameter SELECT MIN(a.finalMark) INTO LowestMark
 FROM assignments a
 INNER JOIN modules m ON m.moduleCode=a.moduleCode